flatiron/prompt/README.md

 ### Adding Properties to an Object
-A common use-case for prompting users for data from the command-line is to extend or create a configuration object that is passed onto the entry-point method for your CLI tool. `node-prompt` exposes a convenience method for doing just this:
+A common use-case for prompting users for data from the command-line is to extend or create a configuration object that is passed onto the entry-point method for your CLI tool. `prompt` exposes a convenience method for doing just this:

 ``` js
 var obj = {